kodiem9/Raylib-XML-Support/README.md

-# Raylib XML Support
+# raymation
-A small library that adds XML support for animations.
+A small library that adds XML support for animations (much more in the future hopefully!).

 # Example usage
 ```cpp